 ● Allows a member to opt-out of participation within 30 days after notice of participation is provided.

 ● Contributions will be invested in the age-appropriate target-date fund unless the member affirmatively elects other investment option(s)

-● A member may change his or her investments or future contribution amount at any time.
+● A member may change their investments or future contribution amount at any time.

-● The amounts deferred are before-tax dollars and therefore reduce the current tax rate.
+● The deferred amounts are before-tax dollars, reducing the current tax rate.
 The minimum investment in the plan is $20.
-WYDOT will also contribute $20 for employees who invest in the plan.
+WYDOT will also contribute $20 to employees who invest in the plan.
 There is also an option for post-tax contributions.
-No federal income taxes are paid on deferred income until the investment is returned either upon retirement, termination, or an unforeseeable emergency withdrawal.
+No federal income taxes are paid on deferred income until the investment is returned upon retirement, termination, or an unforeseeable emergency withdrawal.
 Several investment options are available to employees under this plan.

 ● The Patrol currently participates in the Veterans Administration's "On-The-Job" Training program.
 Please contact your local Veterans Administration office for further details.

 ● The Veteran Administration's "On-The-Job" training program is a financial benefit available to those who qualify and have been honorably discharged from the military.
-The VA will compensate the recruit a monthly salary up to two years while he or she is involved in the Wyoming Highway Patrol's training program.
+The VA will compensate the recruit a monthly salary for up to two years while involved in the Wyoming Highway Patrol's training program.